I often get emails from people asking me diverse question about my path into data visualization. And after typing out my story for the

 After a year of primarily creating dashboards at Adyen I figured out that I was missing the diversity that I had as a consultant.
 Every few weeks a completely different client, in a different industry, with different data and different problems.
 I therefore decided to do something that had been rumbling in the back on my mind for at least a year by then, I started as a freelancer in data visualization in January of 2017.

-However, because I still had things I wanted to explore at Adyen, and because I wasn’t sure there was a good enough market for my preferred type of project, I started out part-time; 3 days with Adyen and the remaining 2 ( and possibly 2 more if you also count the weekend) as a freelancer.
+However, because I still had things I wanted to explore at Adyen, and because I wasn’t sure there was a good enough market for the kind of “creative” data visualizations that I wanted to work on, I started out part-time; 3 days with Adyen and the remaining 2 as a freelancer.
+Thankfully, things worked out really well, and after 6 months I’d gotten enough work to start freelancing full-time and therefore quit my job at Adyen.

 Well, that was a rather lengthy account of my windy path into data visualization.
 How and when I learned the tools to create visuals together with some (embarrassing) charts from each period.
 And the opportunities that I said yes to, even if they seemed scary or time consuming.
 I hope my story might give you an idea about how you can become more specialized or involved in the field of data visualization as well, if that is what you want.
 Or maybe it’s just nice to know how somebody else wandered around, that it wasn’t a clear path for me and that it took effort and passion, something everybody can muster, to get to a point where my main job is doing dataviz.